-By Jason Sibert
+By Jason Sibert and Patty Friend

-Jason Sibert is the executive director of the Peace Economy Project in St Louis.
+Jason Sibert is the Executive Director of the Peace Economy Project in St. Louis.

 Patty Friend is the National Chair of Social Democrats USA.